kamruz-zzaman/Resutaurent_project_uk/README.md

 **This version uses React 16.14.0, React Router v5, MaterialUI v4, built with React Hooks and React Context (No Redux)**

-## Full Version

-This is a limited version of [**Full React Material Admin**](https://flatlogic.com/templates/react-material-admin-full/demo) with more components, pages and theme support.

 ## Features